hashicorp/design-system/website/docs/components/form/super-select/partials/code/how-to-use.md

 To simplify the content displayed in the selected options, use `@selectedItemComponent` to specify a custom component with only the content you wish to display.

+!!!
+Warning

+Use only plain HTML in your custom component.
+HDS components will not work.

+!!!

 **Custom `selectedItemComponent` example:**

 ```markup